Childhood's End: Plot summary

 Well over a century after the Overlords' arrival, human children, beginning with the Greggsons', begin to display clairvoyance and telekinetic powers.
 Karellen reveals the Overlords' purpose: they serve the Overmind, a vast cosmic intelligence, as a kind of "bridge species", fostering other races' eventual union with it.

 As Rashaverak explains, the time of humanity as a race composed of single individuals with a concrete identity is coming to an end.
 The children's minds reach into each other and merge into a single vast group consciousness.
 For the transformed children's safety, they are segregated on a continent of their own.
 No more human children are born and many parents die or commit suicide.

 When Jan Rodricks returns to Earth, he finds a profoundly altered planet.
-Humanity has effectively become extinct and he is now the last individual man alive.
-Some Overlords remain on Earth to study the children from a safe distance.
+Humanity has effectively become extinct and he is now the last true human alive.
+Some Overlords remain near Earth to study the children from a safe distance.
 When the evolved children mentally alter the Moon's rotation and make other planetary manipulations, it becomes too dangerous to remain.
 The departing Overlords offer to take Rodricks with them, but he chooses to stay to witness Earth's end and transmit a report of what he sees.
 His transmission ends with a view of a column of light stretching into the sky, the Earth becoming transparent, and a glow from within the core just before the Earth explodes, its energy siphoned by the departing children.

 As his ship speeds away, Karellen somberly turns his back on a display of the sun.